/ By The Thyolo House

 Planning Your Own Day at The Thyolo House (Getting Here, Booking, Best Months)

 The practical end of this.
 Thyolo sits in the southern highlands of Malawi, roughly 20 minutes by car from Limbe, 40 minutes from Blantyre, and about 4 hours from the southern end of Lake Malawi at Mangochi.
-Chileka International Airport — the main southern entry point — is about an hour's drive.
-We can arrange a transfer if you'd rather not handle the road yourself, which most first-time visitors prefer.
+Chileka International Airport — the main southern entry point — is about an hour's drive. book transfers directly with a transport provider if you'd rather not handle the road yourself, which most first-time visitors prefer.

 The best months for a Thyolo stay are May through October — the dry season, when mornings are crisp, afternoons are bright, and Mount Mulanje is climbable.
 November to April is the green season: the tea is at its most photogenic, the gardens are spectacular, but rain is part of the bargain.
 We stay open all year.
 Note that some of the country's other boutique stays do not — Kaya Mawa on Likoma, for instance, closes from early January to the end of March for the cyclone season — so if you're building a multi-stop itinerary across Q1, plan around those windows.

-Pricing for true boutique hotels Malawi has at this level — the tea estate properties and the safari lodges — typically starts around USD 250 per person per night and climbs from there depending on the room and the season.
+Pricing for true boutique hotels Malawi has at this level — the tea country properties and the safari lodges — typically starts around USD 250 per person per night and climbs from there depending on the room and the season.
 We sit in that bracket.
-What's included varies between properties: at The Thyolo House, rates include breakfast, the estate walks, and use of the pool and gardens; tea tours and dinner are extra.
+What's included varies between properties: at The Thyolo House, rates include breakfast and use of the pool and gardens; dinner is extra.
+Off-site visits are not provided, organized, or arranged through The Thyolo House.
 We're happy to send a current rate sheet for the dates you're considering.

 Come for two nights.
 Most people stay for three.